 It’s important to know how your team reacts to big events, like changes in strategy, staff turnover, or restructuring.
-Similarly, it’s important to have a starting point when you want to bring up issues like diversity & inclusion or your people’s happiness with remote work.
-That’s where Officevibe’s Custom Polls come in.
-You can create your own or select from dozens of expert-built templates while your employees maintain their anonymity.
-The data is then compiled for you directly in Officevibe.
+Similarly, it’s important to have a starting point when you want to address issues like diversity and inclusion or your team’s happiness within a remote context.

 When to use a custom employee survey: